Meiallu/luck-lib/README.md

 // This creates the Window, Canvas and Scene. new Instance("Title", 320, 180);

-// This creates the Sprite object.
+// This creates the Sprite.
 Sprite spr_player = new Sprite();
 spr_player.setupFrames("images/", "idle", ".png");